Lost-Ark-Market-Online/LostArk-Market-Watcher/README.md

 ### Assets
 Audio files from [MixKit](https://mixkit.co/)

-### ToDo:
-- Add Gold / Royal Crystal / Blue Crystal converstions support

 ### Changelog
+### 0.4.9
+- Stricter validation and more metadata for updates and entries

 ### 0.4.8
 - Price validation before pushing